-The draw for the 2018 Guildford Cricket Club Colts section grand draw raffle was made in the presence of David McMillan at Guildford CC on Sunday 1st July.
+The draw for the 2018 Guildford Cricket Club Juniors section grand draw raffle was made Guildford CC on Sunday 16th June.

 Thank you all for your support.